“Air-Mobile”

 Specialist 5th Class, .50 Caliber MG. / Gunner, ACH-47A #154 “Birth Control” 1st Aviation Detachment, “Guns-A-Go-Go”, 1sy Cavalry Division, Ah Khe, RVN:

-On April 18, the unit was redesignated, received a new name 53rd Aviation Detachment Field Evaluation (Provisional), nicknamed Guns-A-Go-Go, and ordered to Vietnam on TDA (Temporary Duty Assignment).
+On April 18, the unit was redesignated, received a new name, 53rd Aviation Detachment Field Evaluation (Provisional), nicknamed Guns-A-Go-Go, and ordered to Vietnam on TDA (Temporary Duty Assignment).
 During the detachment’s first six months of evaluation, the ACH-47A destroyed every target presented to them.

-The Armed/Armored Chinook used its payload capability to advantage by mounting an extensive array of armaments, and armor to protect the crewmen and the vital parts of the aircraft against heavy-caliber ground fire.
+The Armed/Armored Chinook used its payload capability to advantage by mounting an extensive array of armaments and armor to protect the crewmen and the vital parts of the aircraft against heavy-caliber ground fire.

 Mounted on the nose of the aircraft was an M-5 40mm Automatic Grenade Launcher.
 This turret-mounted weapon covered the frontal 180’ aircraft and was operated by the co-pilot and he could protect the forward flight path of the cH-47, Complementing the weapon in the nose was pylons were mounted on either side similar to a Huey UH-1 Gunships method, carrying 2 fixed belt-fed 20mm cannon, with either a 19 round 2.75-inch rocket pods of 2x 7.62mm ‘High Rate of Fire’ known as Mini-Guns.

-The Chinook was provided with a new type of steel armor plate which was built into the crew seats and protected their torsos.
+The Chinook was provided with a new type of steel armor plate, which was built into the crew seats and protected their torsos.
 Other steel plates protected priority components of the aircraft.
-The rugged components of the Chinook and extensive duplication systems, combined with over a ton of armor plating, assured a high degree of survivability for the aircraft, but The weaponry on board, would also draw fire, and make it heavy there was no possibility of having infantry to cargo either.
+The rugged components of the Chinook and extensive duplication systems, combined with over a ton of armor plating, assured a high degree of survivability for the aircraft, but the weaponry on board would also draw fire, and make it heavy; there was no possibility of having infantry to cargo either.
 There is always a fragile balance with aircraft.

+Since the Army would not allow the last ACH-47A to operate alone, plus the fact that lift helicopters were badly needed in the field, the program was canceled.
+EASY MONEY was transferred back to Vung Tau, where she served as a maintenance trainer ‘In-Country’, at the Boeing Facility until the end of the war.
 After the Vietnam War, EASY MONEY eventually ended up at Fort Eustis, Virginia, in 1995, where it served as a trainer for the sheet metal course at the transportation school.
-Through the efforts of many, EASY MONEY was restored and placed on permanent display at the United States Army Aviation and Missle Command, Redstone Arsenal, Alabama on May 1st, 2000.
+Through the efforts of many, EASY MONEY was restored and placed on permanent display at the United States Army Aviation and Missile Command, Redstone Arsenal, Alabama, on May 1st, 2000.

-Sergeant First Class Robert Taylor (R.T.)
+Sergeant First Class, Robert Taylor (R.T.)
 Jones, Acting 1st Sergeant, 545th Maintenance Detachment B-Troop 1st Squadron 9th Cavalry 1st Cavalry Division 1969-1972:

 In the autumn of 1968, the 1st Cavalry Division relocated northeast of Saigon.
 In May 1970, the Division participated in the Cambodian Incursion, withdrawing from Cambodia on 29 June.
 Thereafter, the division took a defensive posture while US troops’ withdrawals continued from Vietnam.
 On 29 April 1971, the bulk of the division was withdrawn to Fort Hood, Texas, but its 3rd Brigade remained as one of the final two major US ground combat units in Vietnam, departing on 29 June 1972.